What is a bottleneck in business?

 Solve process problems with low-code automation software

 With a low-code business process automation platform, teams are able to manage and even eliminate bottlenecks from their business processes.
-Pipefy’s low-code platform was specially developed to help you control your processes and reinforce the points that need it most.
+Pipefy’s low-code automation helps you control your processes and reinforce the points that need it most.

 Establish a streamlined, centralized, and error-proof workflow with customizable features like:

 - Rules and conditionals: No more delays due to missing or incomplete information.
 With rules and conditionals, you can ensure that all relevant information is present before a task or request moves into the next phase.

 - Automation: Tasks are automatically moved to the next phase of a process, and notifications instantly alert owners of progress or when their review is required.